 Celebrate science by becoming a citizen scientist with NCEI.
 Several scientific projects we host benefit from public participation, enthusiasm, and curiosity for science.

-NCEI is involved in several citizen science projects, and we encourage you to get involved.
+NCEI is involved in several citizen science and crowdsourcing projects, and we encourage you to get involved.
 By participating in these projects, you’ll help contribute to meaningful research that allows us to better understand the world around us.

 You can follow #CitSciDay events throughout April and May, so join the conversation on social media!